rotorlab/rotor/pages/database/implementation.md

 }
 {% endhighlight %}

-> `transitive` flag is needed for implementing Rotor Core dependencies
+> `transitive` flag is needed for implementing Rotor Database dependencies

 Initialize database module after Rotor Core initialization.
 Should be invoked on `LoadingActivity` or `SplashActivity`:
 {% highlight java %}